 - Joints affected: Gout most commonly affects the big toe, but can also affect other joints such as the ankle, knee, wrist, and fingers.
 Other forms of arthritis can affect a wide range of joints throughout the body.

 - Onset and duration of symptoms: Gout flare ups typically occur suddenly and last for several days to a few weeks, while other types of arthritis may develop gradually and cause chronic pain and stiffness.

-- Treatment: The treatment for gout flare ups typically involves medications to reduce pain and inflammation, and lifestyle changes to manage uric acid levels.
+- Treatment: The treatment for gout attacks typically involves medications to reduce pain and inflammation, and lifestyle changes to manage uric acid levels.
 Treatment for other forms of arthritis may involve a combination of medications, physical therapy, and lifestyle modifications.

 How to prevent gout flare ups

 Preventing gout flare ups is an important part of managing the condition.
-Here are some additional tips to help prevent gout flare ups:
+Here are some additional tips to help prevent gout attacks:

 - Maintaining a healthy weight: Being overweight or obese can increase the risk of gout and make gout symptoms worse.
 Losing weight through a healthy diet and exercise can help manage uric acid levels and prevent flare ups.